abd-elrahman-mohamed-anter/ansible-2/README.md

       - "{{ spring_app_port }}:8080"
 ```

-> The `spring_app_port` variable ensures the application uses a port that does not conflict with other services like Nginx.
+> `spring_app_port` ensures the app uses a port that does not conflict with existing services.

 ---